 · KI Mayoral Relief and Recovery Bushfire Fund

 Foundation for Rural and Regional Renewal (FRRR) | givenow.com.au/disastersfund

-Anglican Relief and Development Fund Australia is providing help on Australia’s east coast and needs money for relief and to support on-the-ground pastoral care by clergy, lay volunteers and emergency chaplains.
+Anglican Relief and Development Fund Australia provides help on Australia’s east coast and needs money for relief and supporting on-the-ground pastoral care by clergy, lay volunteers, and emergency chaplains.

 In Victoria, the Gippsland Emergency Relief Fund (GERF) – which has been around for 41 years – wants to assist fire-affected East Gippslanders.

-In South Australia, the Shoe Boxes of Love organisation is organising small boxes of essentials for victims of fires in Queensland, SA, Victoria and NSW.
+In South Australia, the Shoe Boxes of Love organization is organizing small boxes of essentials for victims of fires in Queensland, SA, Victoria, and NSW.

-Rural and country firefighting organisations are among those who have created fundraising pages to help with resources to let them continue to battle blazes.
+Rural and country firefighting organizations are among those who have created fundraising pages to help with resources to let them continue to battle blazes.